A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 A gorgeous orange sunset gleams at dusk over the salt marshes of Folly Beach, near Charleston, S.C., photo ©Kate Dana

+Are you ready to experience the perfect blend of food, music, and community spirit?
 Grab your tickets, plan your stay, and prepare for an unforgettable weekend in the Lowcountry!

 A VIP attendees reclines in an official T-shirt and lanyard at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana